 16th Street Baptist Church– Located right across the street, this still-functional church is remembered for being the site where four girls were killed when a KKK member set off a bomb before Sunday school during the Civil Rights Movement.
 Today, there’s a small museum and tours of the building.
 1530 6th Avenue North

 Vulcan Park and Museum– The best views of the city are from this hilltop park devoted to the steel industry.
-Head up to the observation deck of the famous statue for a 360-degree view and take time to expore the museum.
+Head up to the observation deck of the famous statue for a 360-degree view and take time to explore the museum.
 You can even visit at night.
+Get your Vulcan Park and Museum in Birmingham with Observation Deck entry before you go.
 1701 Valley View Drive

 Railroad Park– A former rail line has been transformed into a beloved local park complete with trails and views of the skyline.
 It’s a popular place for events and has a few public art projects, specifically a lit tunnel on the western side.
 1600 1st Avenue South